-- The Commander has more chrome and has a narrower front tyre, and a different rake angle.
+- The Commander (2014+) has more chrome and has a narrower front tyre, and a different rake angle.

-- The LT has a windscreen, floorboards, and bags.
+- The LT (2014+) has a windscreen, floorboards, and bags, and is heavier.

 Between the three, the Triumph Thunderbird LT was the more popular motorcycle.
 Reviewers said the Commander had poorer handling, and owners said the Commander was less comfortable.
 In the world of big cruisers, comfort is everything!

-Oh yeah there was also the Triumph Thunderbird Nightstorm.
+There was also the Triumph Thunderbird Nightstorm.
 Even more black!

 Maintenance Schedule for Triumph Thunderbird 1699cc motorcycles